-Pathological Demand Avoidance syndrome (PDA) and toileting
+Pathological Demand Avoidance (PDA) and toileting

 To avoid your toilet becoming a battleground: